Rahul disrespected NE by not wearing 'gamosa' at President's Republic Day event: Shah | Politics

 Rahul disrespected NE by not wearing 'gamosa' at President's Republic Day event: Shah

-Shah alleged that the Congress did nothing for the development of the state, but the BJP dispensation in Assam, under the guidance of Prime Minister Narendra Modi, has taken a series of initiatives for the progress of all sectors.
-The recent free trade agreement FTA between India and the EU will ensure that Assam tea shipments will go to European countries with zero tariff, he said.
+He also alleged that the Congress did nothing for Assams development, and the BJP dispensation in Assam, under the guidance of Prime Minister Narendra Modi, has taken a series of initiatives for the progress of all sectors.

 - Country: